 blood transfusion before April 1985; and newborn babies whose mothers are

-of time.
 Researchers are still seeking a vaccine for AIDS.
 The best

 "vaccine," of course, is avoidance of the activities that increase

 I've heard that many people with HIV and AIDS are living longer now.
 Why is